Ragesh-A/Data-Structures-and-Algorithms/DSA.md

 set  : Set the value into variable.<br/>
 get  : get value<br/>
-traversal : travel through the values (array, objects) to execute some functionality. insert : adding an value at the begging or end or middle of any value (array) delete : delete value
+traversal : travel through the values (array, objects) to execute some functionality. insert : adding an value at the begging or end or middle of any value (array)<br />
+delete : delete value